VIC.GOV.AU | Policy and Advisory Library

 Summary

-• School councils play a vital role in Victorian government schools and are established and operate under the Education and Training Reform Act 2006 (Vic), the Education and Training Reform Regulations 2017 (Vic) and a constituting Order.
+• School councils play a vital role in Victorian government schools and are established and operate under the Education and Training Reform Act 2006 (Vic), the Education and Training Reform Regulations 2017 (Vic) and Ministerial Order 1280 (Constitution of Government School Councils) 2020 (DOCX)External Link (Ministerial Order 1280).

-• Understanding their legislated powers and functions, as well as the functional split between the school council and the principal is critical for the effective functioning of the school council.
+• Understanding their legislated powers and functions, as well as the functional split between the school council and the principal is critical for the effective functioning of a school council.

-• The powers and functions specific to each school council are set out in their constituting Order.
+• The powers and functions specific to each school council are set out in Ministerial Order 1280.

 • School councils are also required to comply with state and federal laws, relevant Ministerial Orders and certain department policies when exercising their powers and functions.